EqualifyEverything/handbook/Business.md

 The current campaign is the "[Bootstrap Equalify](/BootstrapEqualify.md)" campaign.

-## What is Equalify's sales process?
+## What is Equalify's sales strategy?

 Equalify's hree-tiered sales process includes generating leads, developing ambassadors, and contracting with customers.
 Each phase represents a different stage in the company's efforts to reach its sales goals and build relationships with customers.